 How to Turn Off Facebook's Facial Recognition Tags

 Sure, it's fun—at first.
 A friend posts a picture of that event the two of you attended and tags you in the image.
-Even if he or she doesn't tag you, Facebook will gently suggest that your friend do so.
+Even if they don't tag you, Facebook will gently suggest that they do.
+Your friend figures, "Why not?"
+And there it shows up on your timeline.
 So what happens next?

 How Facebook Uses the Tag

 Facebook integrates the tag with your profile picture, with other images you have shared, and with other pictures you've been tagged in.
 In other words, they cast a wide net.
 Once the net has been cast, Facebook's facial recognition software kicks in, using a proprietary algorithm that's been designed to create a template or number based on all this information.